What is an Infectious Disease?

 To report a suspected or diagnosed infectious disease:

-• After hours & holidays: Call the Massachusetts Department of Public Health, 617-983-6800.
+• If calling after business hours or on holidays, please call the Massachusetts Department of Public Health at 617-983-6800.